EnKF-C user guide: CALC

 \subsection{Innovation statistics}

-In its course \emph{calc} calculates some basic innovation statistics: number of observations, mean absolute forecast innovation, mean absolute analysis innovation, mean forecast innovation, mean analysis innovation, mean forecast ensemble spread, and mean analysis ensemble spread.
+In its course CALC calculates some basic innovation statistics: number of observations, mean absolute forecast innovation, mean absolute analysis innovation, mean forecast innovation, mean analysis innovation, mean forecast ensemble spread, and mean analysis ensemble spread.
 This statistics is provided for each region defined in the main parameter file (sec.~\ref{sec:mainprm}), as well as for each time slot defined for asynchronous DA, and for each instrument.
-By default, EnKF-C defines one statistical region ``Global'' with domain $[x_1,x_2] = [-999,999], [y_1,y_2] = [-999,999]$.
+By default, EnKF-C defines one statistical region ``Global'' with extent $[x_1,x_2] = [-999,999], [y_1,y_2] = [-999,999]$.

-In addition, for 3D observations \emph{calc} also calculates observation statistics in specified depth intervals.
-The global (common for all regions) intervals can be set by the entry \verb|ZSTATINTS| in the main parameter file; by default, three intervals are defined: \verb|[0 DEPTH_SHALLOW]|, \verb|[DEPTH_SHALLOW DEPTH_DEEP]|, and \verb|[DEPTH_DEEP DEPTH_MAX]|, where \verb|DEPTH_SHALLOW|, \verb|DEPTH_DEEP| and \verb|DEPTH_MAX| are the macros defined in \verb|common/definitions.h|.
-These common intervals can be overriden by settings for particular statistical regions.
+In addition, for 3D observations CALC also calculates observation statistics in specified depth intervals.
+These intervals can be set via the entry \verb|ZSTATINTS| in the main parameter file or (specific for a particular grid) in the grid parameter file.
+By default, three intervals are defined: \verb|[0 DEPTH_SHALLOW]|, \verb|[DEPTH_SHALLOW DEPTH_DEEP]|, and \verb|[DEPTH_DEEP DEPTH_MAX]|, where \verb|DEPTH_SHALLOW|, \verb|DEPTH_DEEP| and \verb|DEPTH_MAX| are the macros defined in \verb|common/definitions.h|.

 Following is an example of innovation statistics written to the log (standard output) of \verb|enkf_calc|: